Jellyfish (band): 2010s–present

 In 2011, Manning reached out to Sturmer via e-mail.
 Manning later commented: "[I] felt it was long overdue.
 In doing some personal growth, I felt I had some amends to make with him that were going to be healing for myself and for both of us, ideally.
 I'm very happy I did that, and I think Andy was happy as well.
 He didn’t talk much about it afterwards.
 Just said, 'Thank you very much for this.'"

 In January 2012, Omnivore Recordings reissued Bellybutton and Spilt Milk on limited-edition colored vinyl; the pressings sold out within days.
 In June, they followed with Live At Bogart's, a complete 1991 performance that originally aired on Westwood One, then the Record Store Day release Stack-a-Tracks, containing the backing tracks of Bellybutton and Spilt Milk.
 In 2013, Omnivore issued Radio Jellyfish, a collection of 1993 radio performances in which the band played acoustically.
 In 2015, the label reissued expanded editions of Bellybutton and Spilt Milk that included many of the tracks previously released on Fan Club.

 In 2016, Not Lame Media published the band's first biography, Brighter Day: A Jellyfish Story, written by Craig Dorfman.
 Reviewing the book for PopMatters, Eric Rovie wrote that it was a "balanced" and "well-researched" work that presents the principal members "in conflicting but complementary lights: brilliant, driven, and talented on the one hand, but also selfish, overly-introspective, and obnoxiously perfectionist in others.
 The music speaks for itself."

 According to a journalist in 2015, Sturmer refuses interviews about his past or current work.
 However, Sturmer participated in interviews for Brighter Day.
 In a 2014 interview, Manning said that he had not talked to Sturmer in two decades, and ruled out the idea that he would ever write songs with him again.
 In 2015, he said that they did communicate, but only regarding business matters.
 Asked about the prospect of a reunion, he said he was uncertain of the possibility and explained: "In general, I think it is lack of enough interest on Andy’s part.
 I know many people that work with him in film and TV always tell me how happy and successful he is.
 Last I heard he had four or five shows on Disney that he was scoring."

 In 2017, Manning, Smith, and Dover reunited for a new band called the Lickerish Quartet.
-The musicians had not played together since 1994 and are scheduled to release three EPs from early 2020 to mid 2021.
+The musicians had not played together since 1994 and released three EPs from early 2020 to 2022.
 Sturmer was not offered to participate in the project.
 In a 2020 interview, Manning commented that Sturmer remains uninterested "in any kind of post-Jellyfish activity, and that’s fine."